-What started as just a couple goats and a long-time hobby turned into a full-time, family-owned goat-cheese-making operation on 50 acres of historic Langley farmland about six years ago.
+What started as just a couple goats and a long-time hobby turned into a full-time, family-owned goat-cheese-making operation on 50 acres of historic Langley farmland.
 Marianne and her husband Glenn are the fourth generation of Smiths living on the family’s farmland, which Glenn’s great-grandfather bought in the 1880s from the Hudson’s Bay Company, which owned the land as part of Fort Langley.
 The couple’s two sons, Brad and Gregg, are the fifth generation of Smiths living and working on the land.

 First, she headed east to the University of Guelph to learn about cheese making.
 After that, she took a course with a cheese maker and then took more courses at the University of Washington.
 Then she had to get a dairy processing license through a program at BCIT.